The Common Lisp Cookbook – Error and exception handling

 ;; and call the divide function with the new value…

-;; … possibly catching bad input again!
+;; … possibly handling bad input again!

 (divide-with-restarts x value))))